 Improving the flow and care of patients

-Improving and managing patient flow will:
+Improving and managing the flow of patients is known to:

 - increase patient safety;

 - enhance patient, family and provider satisfaction; and